 Term Meaning Accumulated depreciation The aggregate depreciation recorded for a particular depreciating asset.
 Administered item Appropriation that consists of funding managed on behalf of the Commonwealth.
 This funding is not at the discretion of the entity and any unspent appropriation is returned to the Consolidated Revenue Fund (CRF) at the end of the financial year.
 An administered item is a component of an administered program.
 It may be a measure but will not constitute a program in its own right.
-Appropriation An amount of public money parliament authorises for spending (i.e. funds to be withdrawn from the CRF).
-Parliament makes laws for appropriating money under the Annual Appropriation Acts and under Special Appropriations, with spending restricted to the purposes in the Appropriation Acts.
+Appropriation A law of the Australian Parliament that provides authority for Commonwealth entities to spend money from the CRF for a particular purpose.
+Entities may not spend money without an appropriation authorising that expenditure and, where necessary, other legislation authorising the specified purpose.
 Appropriation Bill (No. 1) This Bill proposes spending from the CRF for the ordinary annual services of government.
 Bills proposing appropriations for ordinary annual services cannot be amended by the Senate under Section 53 of the Australian Constitution.
 Once the Bill is passed by Parliament and given Royal Assent, it becomes Appropriation Act (No. 1).
 Appropriation Bill (No. 2) This Bill proposes spending from the CRF for purposes other than the ordinary annual services of government.
 Under existing arrangements between the two Houses of Parliament, this Bill includes appropriation funding of administered expenses for new outcomes, for payments to the states and territories, and for departmental or administered capital.
 Funding for extensions to existing programs can be included in Appropriation Bill (No. 1).
 Once the Bill is passed by Parliament and given Royal Assent, it becomes Appropriation Act (No. 2).